The Time Traveler's Wife (film): Critical response

-The book's author stated back in 2009 that she had no intention of watching the film.
-The film has received mixed reviews from critics for the same reasons as the novel, praising the characterization of the couple, applauding their emotional depth; others criticized the melodramatic style and the plot as emotionally trite.
-Based on 159 reviews collected by Rotten Tomatoes, The Time Traveler's Wife has a 38% approval rating from critics, with an average score of 5.11/10 saying, "Though it may satisfy fans of the novel, The Time Traveler's Wife's plot's contrivances and illogical narrative hamper its big screen effectiveness".
-Metacritic, another review aggregator which assigns a normalized rating out of 100 top reviews from mainstream critics, gives the film an average score of 47 based on 31 reviews.
+Based on 154 reviews collected by Rotten Tomatoes, The Time Traveler's Wife has a 38% approval rating from critics, with an average score of 5.10/10.
+The consensus reads, "Though it may satisfy fans of the novel, The Time Traveler's Wife's plot's contrivances and illogical narrative hamper its big screen effectiveness".

 Box office

 The film opened third behind District 9 and G.I.
 Joe: The Rise of Cobra, grossing $19.2 million on its opening weekend.

 Home media

 The film was released on DVD and Blu-ray on February 9, 2010, by New Line Home Entertainment.
-This is the last film to be distributed on DVD by itself.
+This is the last film that New Line distributed on DVD by itself.
 After this release, New Line films began to be distributed on home media by Warner Home Video, which absorbed New Line Home Entertainment in 2010, after New Line was absorbed by Warner Bros. in 2008.